Anatole France (1844)

 It was on this date, April 16, 1844, that the French writer, critic and Nobel Laureate Anatole France was born in Paris.
 His real name was Jacques Anatole François Thibault.
 Because his father, a bookseller, called his shop the ‘Librarie de France,’ he adopted this as his surname, becoming Anatole France.

 The struggling writer began as a journalist, and married Valérie Guérin de Sauville in 1877.
 She was wealthy enough to mentor France and get him noticed, so that he could make his breakthrough with the novel, The Crime of Sylvestre Bonnard in 1881.
 The mentoring did not keep France faithful, however, and he began a liaison with Madame Arman de Caillavet, a patron of arts and the great love of France's life.
 The tensions pulled apart his marriage and France divorced his wife in 1893.
 He was to have many other amours, both concurrently and after his lover's death in 1910.
-It is not surprising that he once said, "Of all the sexual aberrations, chastity is the strangest," and "Religion has done love a great service by making it a sin."
+It is not surprising that he is often quoted as saying, "Of all the sexual aberrations, chastity is the strangest," and "Religion has done love a great service by making it a sin."

 All of France's novels were unabashedly pagan, and, in addition to lampooning clerics and Christianity, France argued for social reforms and attacked the shortcomings of contemporary society.
 He would say with a smirk in The Red Lily (1894), "The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread."
 In the 1920s his writings were put on the Index of Forbidden Books of the Roman Catholic Church.